mblitherland/litretro/README.md

 - 44: Should I just add the host to the retro by default?
 - 46: Retro is setup state shouldn't allow users to see any of the retro screens
     - Maybe another "hidden" or blocked state?
 Would be redundant
+- 47: Some partials like show_redirect have `retro: @retro` and there may be some other unnecessary things

 ## Todoings